 Semana Santa in Seville dates for the next 10 years

-To make things easier, here’s a list of the Semana Santa in Seville dates for the next few years.
+To make things easier, here’s a list of the Holy Week in Seville dates for the next few years.
 It will help you plan your holidays in Seville – Semana Santa is peak season!

 - In 2025, from April 13th to April 20th.